Dec 3, 2019 | Hotel Management | Reading Time: 6 minutes

 You should consider offering services and additional rewards to guests who have booked directly with your hotel.
 That is what Marriot and Hilton do, for example.
 Besides member discounts, they also offer additional gifts.

 It may seem trivial, but there are still hotels around the world that charge for wifi.
-These hotels are avoided by most of the travelers.
+These hotels are avoided by most travelers.
 So free wifi can be attractive.
-Other hotels offer welcome massage sessions for guests, diving classes or other additional services.
+Other hotels offer welcome massage sessions for guests, diving classes, or other additional services.

 Promotional packages should be highlighted on your hotel website.
 Commemorative dates and bank holidays are the perfect excuses for your guests to demand a special price and sometimes that can be the final push that they need to book directly with you.